Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Saddle-type blow-up solutions: basic methodology for validations and extensions

-\begin{rem}[Lyapunov functions versus parameterizations for expressing $t_{\max}$] Estimates of $t_{\max}$ by means of Lyapunov functions (e.g. \cite{MT2020_1, MT2020_2, TMSTMO2017}) only provide upper bounds of $t_{\max}$, since they do not trace concrete trajectories on stable manifolds, but values of functionals on trajectories, implying that smoothness arguments for $t_{\max}$ as a function of initial points cannot be derived.
+\begin{rem}[Lyapunov functions versus parameterizations for expressing $t_{\max}$] \KMa{In the preceding studies (e.g. \cite{MT2020_1, MT2020_2, TMSTMO2017}), $t_{\max}$ in all examples there are enclosed by means of Lyapunov functions.
+Local Lyapunov functions only provide} upper bounds of $t_{\max}$, \KMa{because} they do not trace concrete trajectories on stable manifolds, but values of functionals on trajectories, implying that smoothness arguments for $t_{\max}$ as a function of initial points cannot be derived.
 Instead, simple inequalities by means of Lyapunov functions provide upper bounds of $t_{\max}$ even in the case of Poincar\'{e}-type compactifications with $k/2c\not \in \mathbb{N}$, as demonstrated in \cite{TMSTMO2017}.
 Moreover, non-resonance condition (A3) is not required for estimations.

-On the other hand, we can trace trajectories on stable manifolds by means of parameterizations, indicating that $t_{\max}$ is \lq\lq exactly" calculated through the integration of given functions depending on solution trajectories.
+On the other hand, we can trace trajectories on stable manifolds by means of parameterizations, indicating that $t_{\max}$ is \lq\lq exactly" calculated through the integration of given functions depending on \KMa{solutions}.
 In particular, we can explicitly discuss properties of $t_{\max}$ as a functions of initial points.
 In compensation for these precise information, however, we have to take care of analytic information of dynamical systems to ensure smoothness or analyticity of functions of interests, such as non-resonance condition (A3) for analyticity of $P$ providing the conjugacy to linearizations, matching of integers $k$ and $c$ for Poincar\'{e}-type compactifications mentioned in Remark \ref{rem:smoothness}. \end{rem}